Stanhope and Tyne Railway: Preservation and paths

-Both parts of the former line are now mainly used as foot and cycle paths, with part incorporated into the national Sustrans system.
+Both parts of the former line are now mainly used as foot and cycle paths, with part incorporated into the National Cycle Network.
 Part of the Consett to Sunderland section of the line has been used as the 42 km Consett and Sunderland Railway Path which runs from Lydgett's Junction, Consett in the west to Roker beach, Sunderland and the section from Stanhope to Consett is now the 16 km Waskerley Way public footpath.

 The 1833 winding engine of the Weatherhill Incline is on display in the National Railway Museum, York.

 In January 2019, Campaign for Better Transport released a report identifying the line between Consett and Washington which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).

 Topography

 The Stanhope and Tyne Railway was never planned for passenger operation, and when this took place it was in many cases informal, provided for miners on coal trains.
 Some early "stations" had no facilities whatever, and there was never a consistent through service from end to end of the line.

 From Stanhope the principal locations were: